Leonard Peltier: Aftermath

-On September 5, 1975, Butler was arrested; Agent Williams's handgun and rounds of ammunition were recovered from an automobile in the vicinity of Butler's arrest location.

-On September 9, 1975, Peltier purchased a station wagon.
-The following day, AIM member Robideau, Norman Charles and Michael Anderson were injured in the accidental explosion of ammunition from Peltier's station wagon on the Kansas Turnpike close to Wichita.
-Agent Coler's .308 rifle and an AR-15 rifle were found in the burned vehicle.
-The FBI forwarded a description of a recreational vehicle (RV) and the Plymouth station wagon recently purchased by Peltier to law enforcement during the hunt for the suspects.
-The RV was stopped by an Oregon State Trooper, but the driver, later discovered to be Peltier, fled on foot following a small shootout.
-Peltier's thumbprint and Agent Coler's handgun were discovered under the RV's front seat.
+On September 5, Butler was arrested; Agent Williams' handgun and ammunition were recovered from an automobile in the vicinity.
+Four days later, Peltier bought a station wagon.
+The following day, AIM member Robideau, Charles and Anderson were injured in the accidental explosion of ammunition from Peltier's station wagon on the Kansas Turnpike close to Wichita.
+Coler's .308 and an AR-15 were found in the burned vehicle.
+The FBI forwarded a description of a recreational vehicle (RV) and Peltier's Plymouth station wagon to law enforcement during the hunt for the suspects.
+The RV was stopped by an Oregon state trooper, but the driver, later discovered to be Peltier, fled on foot after a small shootout.
+Peltier's thumbprint and Coler's handgun were discovered under the RV's front seat.